p4wnsolo/p4wnsolo-joyterm/README.md

 Now that we got the (excellent) terminal.py (from luma.examples) script to display dynamic content, we’re ready to take the command input from the user and send it to terminal.py.

-## Entering text using joystick on OLED screen
+## 🤖 Entering Commands & text using joystick on OLED screen
 Just enter any command you normally would on the Linux command line.
 Here are some nice, short, sweet commands if you're out of ideas:
 * ls